top of page

 Composition Notebooks

 Composition notebooks are typically made from virgin paper and use petroleum-based inks on their covers.
-Looks for brands that use post-consumer waste recycled paper (PCWRP) and nontoxic inks: Decomposition (100% PCWRP, soy-based ink), New Leaf Paper (100% PCWRP, vegetable-based ink), and Mintra Products (paper made from bagasse (i.e., sugarcane), covers made from 100% recycled Kraft board material, vegetable-based ink).
+Look for brands that use post-consumer waste recycled paper (PCWRP) and nontoxic vegetable- or soy-based inks: Decomposition (100% PCWRP), Econama (recycled or FSC-certified paper, vegan binding adhesive), New Leaf Paper (100% PCWRP), and Mintra Products (paper made from bagasse (i.e., sugarcane), covers made from 100% recycled Kraft board material).

 Pencils